srinu0906/Bingo-game-/README.md

 A real-time multiplayer Bingo game built with **HTML**, **CSS**, **JavaScript**, and **PHP**, with game data managed using **MySQL**.
 Two players can connect via a unique code and play online in sync.

+This web application implements the classic two-player Bingo game.
+Each player has a 5x5 grid with randomly arranged numbers from 1 to 25.
+During each turn, players call out a number (1 to 25) to each other, and both mark it on their grids.
+A "Bingo" occurs when five boxes are marked in a row, column, or diagonal.
+The first player to achieve five Bingos wins the game!

+### How it Works:

+- Player 1 selects "Create Code" on the homepage, while Player 2 selects "Enter Code."
+- A unique code is generated for Player 1, who shares it with Player 2 to start the game.
+- Player 2 enters the code, and the game begins.
+- Both players are now connected and can play the game online in real time.

  **Live Demo**: [srinu24bingo.infinityfreeapp.com](http://srinu24bingo.infinityfreeapp.com/?i=1)

 ---